Fohdeesha/quanta-brocade/documentation/config.md

 show log
 ```
 These have all been very basic commands and most of them will take many more arguments for advanced configuration.
 We highly recommend referring to the included documentation to continue further.

+We also highly recommend Terry Henry's [youtube channel](https://www.youtube.com/user/terryalanhenry/videos).
+He's an engineer at Brocade and has hundreds of short, concise videos on how to do anything you can think of in the OS.
+Some of the newer videos might not apply to our TurboIron codebase, but 90% of them will.

 ### Thanks:
 [**Jon Sands**](http://fohdeesha.com/)